How life events could change your investment strategy

 A flexible spending account, which is available to those enrolled in an employer healthcare plan.

 “If your level of medical care requires you to tap into your assets, you should draw from non-retirement accounts like emergency funds or savings accounts first,” Laura Ahl, chief operations officer and operations manager for Northwest Investment Management, says.
 “You want to protect your retirement savings as much as possible.”

 Although it’s common for one spouse to manage investments, it’s crucial that both partners know what is going on in case the other is unable to make the appropriate decisions.

 Are you ready to re-evaluate your investment strategy?
-Visit (link to Invest) or call Northwest Investment Management at 1-877-300-3454 to make an appointment with an advisor today.
+Click here or call Northwest Investment Management at 1-877-300-3454 to make an appointment with an advisor today.

 *Investments: Not FDIC Insured.
 Not Bank Guaranteed.
 May Lose Value.
 Not a Bank Deposit.
 Not Insured by Any Government Agency.